k61n/openhkl/doc/sphinx/workflow.rst

 The algorithm works as follows.
 We are given some set of :math:`\mathbf{q}` vectors which lie approximately on a lattice, yet to be determined.
-To find candidate lattice directions, we take a random sample of directions.
+To find candidate lattice directions, we take a random sample of directions using the Fibonacci sphere algorithm.
 For each direction, we perform the orthogonal projection of each :math:`\mathbf{q}` vector to the infinite line specified by the direction.
 We then take a finite number of bins along this line (the way the binning is performed can be controlled by user-defined parameters), and then take FFT of the resulting histogram.
 The histogram will be strongly periodic when the direction corresponds to a lattice direction, so we identify lattice vectors by taking the strongest Fourier modes of the histograms.

 The FFT method produces a finite set of potential lattice vectors.
 To find a basis, we enumerate over triples of these basis vectors and rank